 □ Prerequisite: WRT 100 or satisfactory score on writing assessment test.
 Introduction to the principles of good writing with emphasis on the technique and practice of description, explanation and argumentation.
-A transfer credit course.

-WRT 101A Planning the Essay /1 cr. hr./1 period (1 lec.)
+WRT 101A Writing IA /1 cr. hr./1 period (1 lec.)

 □ Prerequisite: WRT 100 or satisfactory score on writing assessment test.

-Practice in structuring a college-level essay.
+Practice in structuring college-level essays.
+Includes the writing process, rhetorical analysis, and narrative and descriptive strategies.

-WRT 101B Writing to Persuade /1 cr. hr./1 period (1 lec.) □ Prerequisite: WRT 101A.
+WRT 101B Writing IB /1 cr. hr./1 period (1 lec.)

+DPrerequisite: WRT 101A.